 Work in a paid position at a local community organization and develop your leadership and professional skills.
 Positions are often related to one’s academic area of study.

-The Civic Engagement Collective — comprised of students, faculty, and staff — works to create a vibrant, engaging, and respectful campus, encouraging the St. Kate’s community to get involved in our democracy in a variety of ways.
-Each year the Collective provides voting information and hosts events to facilitate civic learning, skills, and discussions.
+Civic Engagement The Civic Engagement Collective is a group of students, faculty, and staff who work to create a vibrant, engaging, and respectful campus, encouraging the St. Kate’s community to be involved in our democracy.

 In 2015, St. Catherine University was one of only 36 private colleges and universities across the nation to receive the Community Engagement Classification from the Carnegie Foundation for the Advancement of Teaching.
 The Carnegie Foundation praised the University for our “excellent alignment among campus mission, culture, leadership, resources, and practices that support dynamic and noteworthy community engagement."